-- Are benign neoplasms derived from follicular epithelium - Follicular adenomas usually are solitary. - On clinical and morphologic grounds, they may be difficult to distinguish from a dominant nodule in multinodular goiter, or from less common follicular carcinomas. - Although the vast majority of adenomas are nonfunctional, a small proportion produce thyroid hormones called toxic adenomas, causing clinically apparent thyrotoxicosis
+- Are benign neoplasms, derived from the lining follicular epithelium of the follicles of the thyroid gland. - Follicular adenomas usually are solitary. - On clinical and morphologic grounds, they are difficult to diagnose because they may be difficult to distinguish from a dominant nodule in multinodular goiter, or from less common follicular carcinomas (the malignant counterpart of those lesions). - Sometimes, they might only be differentiated from follicular carcinomas through microscopic examination, and even microscopic examination might fail to do so. - Although the vast majority of adenomas are nonfunctional (don't produce any thyroid hormones), a small proportion produce thyroid hormones called toxic adenomas (toxic nodules/hot nodules), causing clinically apparent thyrotoxicosis.